zacheryph/examples/rust/README.md

 just learning rust

+## chat

+chat server. a sort of 'tribute' to IRC protocol.
+A way for learning Tokio and task handling, async ownership, more advanced stdlib/tokio thank i should be biting so early. heavily based on Tokio docs/chat example.
+Code commented for reasonings on doing things they way I wanted to do them.

+Read the commit history for details on where code derived and where it is headed.

-# fizzbuzz
+## fizzbuzz

 doesn't need much introduction.

-# ipcheck
+## ipcheck

-just hits jsonip.io to pull info. this was more for messing with and/or learning the basics of reqwest and serde.
+just hits jsonip.io to pull info. this was just for messing with and/or learning the basics of reqwest and serde.

-# loan
+## loan

-calculate loan payoff / table blah
+calculate loan payoff / amortization table. exercise i like to do.